If you've blocked our ad, please consider unblocking it.

 Press Z + R + L to scroll through the pages.
 Oddly enough, unlike the identical iterations of the crash debugger in Kirby 64: The Crystal Shards and Super Smash Bros., the routine that would display the third page is missing in this game.
 This has the effect of crashing the crash debugger (ironically) once you reach the second page, which means that only the registers and the stack trace are viewable.

 As in most other Pokémon games featuring voiced cries, most Pokémon appearing in the game had their voices changed to match the English dub of the anime.
-However, some Pokémon did not have their voiced cries changed, because at the time of the game's release these certain Pokémon did not have a dub voice.
+However, some Pokémon did not have their voiced cries changed, because at the time of the game's release these certain Pokémon did not have an English dub voice.
 The Pokémon who did not not have their voiced cries changed include Metapod, Diglett, Dugtrio, Pidgey, Psyduck, and Porygon.

 "CAMERA CHECK" has a different font, Bulbasaur was lightened and moved up and to the right, and the grey texture was slightly touched up in the international versions.